Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Open `PlanesController.cs` file.

-- Select the content of the `SearchByName` method.
+- Select the entire `SearchByName` method.

 - Ask Copilot to fix the case sensitivity issue by typing the following in the chat window: